 Sportsnet’s Elliotte Friedman reported sources saying that “the medication necessary to combat the allergy is potent enough that doctors wanted his blood tested every few weeks to make sure there were no major side effects.”

-Hossa said he’s been privately undergoing treatment for the last few years for his condition under the supervision of the Blackhawks’ medical staff.
+Hossa said he’s been privately undergoing treatment for the last few years for his skin condition under the supervision of the Blackhawks’ medical staff.

 The team’s physician, Dr. Michael Terry, released a statement as well, supporting the player’s decision not to continue playing because of “the dramatic nature of the medications required and their decreasing effectiveness.”